Skip to main content

 If you are configuring BGP for the first time, the BGP on Equinix Metal doc contains a high-level overview of enabling and using BGP on the platform.

 For the example here, we have set up Local BGP to advertise a public IPv4 address that is reserved to our Equinix Metal project: 10.99.200.138/32.
-Also note that in this example we configured BGP on Equinix Metal without a password.
+In this example we configured BGP on Equinix Metal without a password.

 Updating the Network Interface